 I am grateful to the incredibly dedicated and hardworking staff of the City of Toronto, its agencies, boards and corporations, to all members of City Council, to the amazing staff of Ombudsman Toronto and of course to each of the many people who came to my office for help during my time here.

 Serving as Toronto's Ombudsman for the past four years has been a highlight of my long and rewarding legal career.

 Susan E. Opler

-*Editor’s Note, Spring 2021: At the request of Toronto City Council, the Ombudsman has agreed to stay in her post until the new Ombudsman is in place.
-Her departure date has not yet been determined.
+*Editor’s Note, Spring 2021: At the request of Toronto City Council, the Ombudsman has agreed to stay in her post beyond the initial retirement date.
+The Ombudsman's new departure date is July 22, 2021.